 Many human procedures are based on reliably identifying points in space and time.
 Points are specified directly, as in ten miles north of here, or at 15:00 hours, or indirectly, as in where the electron is found, or as soon as the cage is opened.
-Either way, the mind assumes these points to be useful markers or measures of reality.
+Either way, the mind assumes these points to provide useful markers and measures of reality.
 But does this idea stack up as anything more than a cognitive convenience?
 What can be learned about the mind’s identification of such points, plus its use of them to map out reality?

 For practical measuring purposes and related calculations, everyday ideas of points in space and time meet various cognitive and theory-based requirements.
 But what happens when we try to determine exactly what a point is?

 If for example, we talk about the point where a car starts its journey, it appears that whether the reference is to a supposed point in time or in space, neither can be specified with the exactness we imagine.
-Allowing for the inertia of the car plus some elasticity of its materials, there can be no exact moment when the entirety of the car suddenly begins to move – when its understood state of rest ends.
+Allowing for the inertia of the car plus some elasticity of its materials, there can be no exact moment when the entirety of the car suddenly begins to move – or when its understood state of rest ends.
 And given the bulk of the vehicle, there is obviously no exact point in space that defines where the car really is.

 This thinking suggests the concept of points compromises our potential for a fuller understanding of reality, at the same time as we rather reflexively ignore philosophical weaknesses with how we thereby construe that reality.

 To calculate for example, the average speed of a car over a long journey, we might consider these finer details to be of negligible importance given their impact on our calculations will also be of negligible importance.
 But is the same dismissive approach appropriate when seeking to uncover possible errors in the human mind’s normal framing of reality?